Animal Cruelty: Man Who Taped Caitlyn The Dog’s Mouth Gets Five Years In Jail

-A judge sentenced a South Carolina man to five years in prison on Friday after he used an electrical tape to muzzle a dog in order to stop her from barking.
+A judge sentenced a South Carolina man to five years in prison on Friday after he used electrical tape to muzzle a dog in order to stop her from barking.
 William Leonard Dodson was sentenced to five years in prison, the maximum for animal cruelty, after he pleaded guilty to a felony animal cruelty charge last August.

-After the owner dumped Caitlyn, a 15-month-old Staffordshire bull terrier mix dog, with him in May 2015, Dodson, 43, wrapped an electrical tape very tightly, nine times around the dog’s muzzle, to stop her from barking.
-He the chained her outside for 36-48 hours, according to the Post and Courier.
+After the owner dumped Caitlyn, a 15-month-old Staffordshire bull terrier mix dog, with him in May 2015, Dodson, 43, wrapped electrical tape very tightly, nine times around the dog’s muzzle, to stop her from barking.
+He then chained her outside for 36-48 hours, according to the Post and Courier.

 Man who taped dog’s mouth shut with tape to stop her barking sentenced to 5 years https://t.co/iFwgzGT4K3 pic.twitter.com/J1huPL3DP5